Spring Season in Keukenhof, Season of marvelous Tulips Collection

 Map of Keukenhof

 Keukenhof actually means “kitchen garden” has about 100 royal suppliers with an area of 32 hectares equal to 79 acres.
-This are exhibitors who supply the best of the best range of flowers and arrange them accordingly throughout the exposition.
+This are exhibitors who supply the best of the best range of flowers and arrange them so throughout the exposition.

 There are 7 million flower bulbs planted yearly which means this place is enormously brimmed with blossoms surrounding.